Skip to main content

 • Personal keys: Linked to individual users, this type of key is auto-generated by Zilliz Cloud for each organization user, inheriting the permissions of the user role.
 If the user leaves the organization, its personal key will be automatically deleted, which might not be ideal for long-term projects.

 • Customized keys: Tied to applications or programs, rather than individual users.
-Users with Owner or Admin status can create and oversee this type of key.
+Users with Owner or Admin status can create and oversee this type of key, with up to 100 custom API keys per organization.
 Customized keys are suitable for development purposes, offering stable, long-term API integration and automation capabilities.

 📘Notes